Summer Truffle Recipes, amaze your guests with these easy recipes

 Top the trout fillets with the still-warm sauce, garnish with truffle slices, and serve.

-The Black summer truffle "tuber aestivum" is highly sought after and widely used in traditional summer recipes throughout the Apennines.
+The Summer black truffle"tuber aestivum" is highly sought after and widely used in traditional summer recipes throughout the Apennines.

 Its size varies from 1 to more than 10 cm and weight can reach 400 to 500 grams.
 The round shape can often be oval or flattened when grown in stony soils.
 Its outer protective membrane "peridium" is blackish brown with warts that may be larger or smaller and protruding, some times almost flat and others pronounced pyramidal in shape.
 The summer truffle, also called scorzone, ripens from June to August at a depth of a few centimeters.
 This variety has a high adaptability to both soil and climate and 'altitude, in fact it can be found from sea level up to 1,200 meters above sea level, on limestone soils even if compact.
 It lives in symbiosis with oak, hornbeam, hazel, linden, beech, holm oak, black pine, Aleppo pine, and lodgepole pine.